KennedyNelson/Exclusive-fashion/README.md

 To run this project;

 - URL's
-  - Specify your NEXTAUTH_URL and HOST url in .env.local
+  - Specify your urls in .env.local
 - Stripe Keys
   - Signup https://stripe.com/ and create new account.
   - Copy your STRIPE_PUBLIC_KEY and STRIPE_SECRET_KEY.